lore14th/tTexture/README.md

 Core Library loads cubemaps in Horizontal Cross format, pre-filtered images, and simple textures from every file format supported by stb_image (https://github.com/nothings/stb).
 The editor application uses stb_image_write, and can output: __png__, __jpg__ and __tga__ images.\
 \
-If you are using premake, integarting tTexture is as easy as including the tTexture-Core/premake5.lua file, and add "tTexture-Core/tTexture-Core" as and include directory into your own premake script.
+If you are using premake, integrating  tTexture is as easy as including the tTexture-Core/premake5.lua file, and add "tTexture-Core/tTexture-Core" as and include directory into your own premake script.
+CoreApplication class contains everything you'll need.
+You can convert results into your formats to integrate the library even better with your project.

 #### Load 2D Texture
 ```cp